• Skip to primary navigation

 3. In separate large bowl, mix egg yolks, oil, milk, and mix with whisk.

-5. Using an immersion blender, blend rhubarb until incorporated into liquid.
+5. Using an immersion blender, blend the rhubarb and batter mixture until incorporated into liquid.

 6. Whisk in sugar, baking powder, and salt.